-Jamie, at that time a member of ACGA’s board, was a strong advocate for a US Mòd, and he won approval from the board for the event.
+Jamie, at that time a member of ACGA’s board and currently co-vice president, was a strong advocate for a US Mòd, and he won approval from the board for the event.
 He recalled that many people in ACGA at the time were unfamiliar with the Mòd in Scotland.

 That first Mòd set a standard.
 Thirteen individual competitors sang at the event, which also featured performances by the Dunedin Singers, a Gaelic choir from Scotland.
 Renowned Gaelic singer Cathy Ann MacPhee attended the event, as did the late Donnie MacLean, Gaelic playwright and former head of An Comunn Gàidhealach in Scotland.
 Catrìona Nic Ìomhair Parsons was the adjudicator that year and for many years after.